 Sub Principle Evidence Base to Demonstrate Compliance Self- Assessment Score (out of 5) Actions to Strengthen Compliance Determining interventions The Service and Financial Planning framework is effectively an options appraisal which includes an analysis of risk and opportunities together with short and long term resourcing implications.
 The process directs that all major procurements are subject to a prior options appraisal which is recorded and signed off corporately; this includes soft market testing where appropriate.
 The framework determines that proposals are discussed at senior officer level, with senior Members and are then subject to the Committee process.
 Working groups are set up if necessary to review options, for example on the HRA Business Plan and future management of the Forestry Centre; this includes representative groups (tenants) and service users (sport facilities).
 Established consultation is undertaken with service users in housing, sport and health, etc. Consultation outcomes have helped to shape the design of facilities, for example, local skate parks.
 5 Planning interventions Established quarterly performance and budget monitoring reports with key indicators which report performance results and highlight corrective action where necessary.
 Annual budgets are based on current and future service provision and in accordance with the Medium-Term Financial Plan (MTFP).
 The key aim of the Financial Strategy is sustainability and the MTFP factors in potential funding constraints in which services plan accordingly.
-5

-Optimising achievement of intended outcomes The MTFP integrates and balances service priorities, affordability and external pressures.
-This is analysed in the comprehensive service and budget reports during the Annual Budget Round and 1⁄2 yearly reviews.
-Service planning and the procurement framework consider "social value" and this is a part of the evaluation in procurement exercises to encourage local employment and apprenticeship schemes, etc. Work is commissioned in partnership with the local voluntary sector (for example CVS) to optimise the social and environmental well-being of local residents and to help all groups access services.
-5 -- --- --- -- --
+5 timising achievement ntended outcomes and exter service a yearly rev Service p value" an to encour planning and the procurement framework consider "social and this is a part of the evaluation in procurement exercises rage local employment and apprenticeship schemes, etc. Work is of sector (for sector) commissioned in partnership with the local voluntary or example CVS) to optimise the social and environmental g of local residents and to help all groups access